robbiemu/require-context/README.md

-# require-context v1.1.1
+# require-context v1.1.4

-changes: this version supports a directory or an array of directories
+changes: this version supports a directory or an array of directories (which, yes, is dangerous because of collisions. but useful for submodules in some contexts)

 ## Installation